 The CCB Standards Section G3 Stakeholder Engagement Indicator G3.1 states "Describe how full project documentation has been made accessible to communities and other stakeholders, how summary project documentation (including how to access full documentation) has been actively disseminated to communities in relevant local or regional languages and how widely publicized information meetings have been held with communities and other stakeholders", where full project documentation includes project description and monitoring reports, as they become available, through the project lifetime.
-In addition it states, "summary documentation disseminated to communities prior to CCB validation shall at least include information required for G1.1-9, and prior to CCB verification shall at least include information required for G1.1-9, and prior to positive climate, community and biodiversity benefits."
+In addition it states, "summary documentation disseminated to communities prior to CCB validation shall at least include information required for G1.1-9, and prior to CCB verification shall at least include information requires the project has delivered net positive climate, community and biodiversity benefits."